 There are several local Jeep services that will transport visitors to their rifugio during the peak ski season.
 You should get a recommendation from your hotel as to a reputable service to use.

-The main motorways are the A27 Belluno motorway and the A22 Bressanone motorway.What questions does this raise for you?
+The main motorways are the A27 Belluno motorway and the A22 Bressanone motorway.Do you agree or disagree?